Serene Funeral Planning

 Cookies and Web Beacons

 We use a single first party cookie, named ‘PHPSESSID’.
-This cookie is vital for the operation of the website, as it allows us to track different page loads to yourself, which allows the form and application process to work.
+This cookie is vital for the operation of the website, as it allows us to track diferent page loads to yourself, which allows the form and application process to work.
 To find out more about accepting or refusing cookies please visit www.allaboutcookies.org.

-Google Analytics employs a software technology called web beacons, that help us better manage content on our site by informing us what content is effective.
+We also use Google Analytics to collect non-personally identifiable information, in aggregate form, to understand website/page visit volumes in terms of source, geography, browser, etc. Google Analytics employs a software technology called web beacons, that help us better manage content on our site by informing us what content is efective.
 Web beacons are tiny graphics with a unique identifier, similar in function to cookies, and are used to track the online movements of Web users or responses to emails.
 In contrast to cookies, which are stored on a user’s computer hard drive, web beacons are embedded invisibly on Web pages and are about the size of the period at the end of this sentence.
 Web beacons cannot be disabled in same manner as cookies may.
 We do not tie the information gathered by web beacons to our customers’ personally identifiable information.

 Google Analytics is a simple, easy-to-use tool that helps website owners measure how users interact with website content.
 As a user navigates between web pages, Google Analytics provides website owners JavaScript tags (libraries) to record information about the page a user has seen, for example the URL of the page.
 The Google Analytics JavaScript libraries use HTTP Cookies to “remember” what a user has done on previous pages / interactions with the website.

 Important: Read the Google Analytics privacy document for more details about the data collected by Google Analytics.
 Google Analytics supports three JavaScript libraries (tags) for measuring website usage: gtag.js, analytics.js, and ga.js.
-The following sections describe how each use cookies.

-do not see the personal data of individual users.
+We use the “visitor action pixels” from Facebook Inc (Facebook Ireland Ltd., 4 Grand Canal Square, Grand Canal Harbour, Dublin 2, Ireland (“Facebook”)) on our website.
+This allows user behaviour to be tracked after they have been redirected to the provider’s website by clicking on a Facebook ad.
+This enables us to measure the efectiveness of Facebook ads for statistical and market research purposes.
+The data collected in this way is anonymous to us, i.e. we do not see the personal data of individual users.
 However, this data is stored and processed by Facebook, which is why we are informing you, based on our knowledge of the situation.
 Facebook may link this information to your Facebook account and also use it for its own promotional purposes, in accordance with Facebook’s Data Usage Policy https://www.facebook.com/about/privacy/.
-You can allow Facebook and its partners to place ads on and off Facebook.
+You can allow Facebook and its partners to place ads on and of Facebook.
 A cookie may also be stored on your computer for these purposes.

 The legal basis for the use of this service is Art.
-6 paragraph 1 sentence 1 letter f GDPR.
+6 paragraph 1 sentence 1 letter of GDPR.
 You can object to the collection of your data by Facebook pixel, or to the use of your data for the purpose of displaying Facebook ads by contacting the following address: https://www.facebook.com/settings?tab=ads.
+Facebook is certified under the Privacy Shield Agreement and thus guarantees compliance with European data protection legislation (https://www.privacyshield.gov/participant?id=a2zt0000000GnywAAC&status=Active).

 On our websites functions of the service Instagram are embedded.
-These functions are offered by the Instagram Inc., 1601 Willow Road, Menlo Park, CA, 94025, USA.
+These functions are ofered by the Instagram Inc., 1601 Willow Road, Menlo Park, CA, 94025, USA.
 If you are logged in to your Instagram account, you can link contents of our websites to your Instagram profile by clicking the Instagram button.
-By this ,Instagram will associate the visit of our websites with your user account.
-We would like to point out that we, as providers of these websites, do not obtain knowledge about the contents of transmitted data as well as their use by Instagram.
+By this

 On our website, we use the Conversion Tracking Service of Twitter Inc. (1355 Market Street #900, San Francisco, California 94103, “Twitter”).
 Twitter stores a cookie on the user’s computer to enable an analysis of the use of our online products and services.
 Twitter Conversion Tracking tracks the actions of users after they have viewed ads or interacted with ads on Twitter.
 Twitter’s Conversion Tracking allows you to assign conversions such as link clicks, retweets or “like” data.
+The legal basis for the use of this service is Art.
+6 paragraph 1 sentence 1 letter f GDPR.
+If you wish to object to tracking, you can do so using the Digital Advertising Alliance tool at optout.aboutads.info.
+Twitter is certified under the Privacy Shield Agreement and thus guarantees its compliance with European data protection legislation: (https://www.privacyshield.gov/participant?id=a2zt0000000TORzAAO&status=Active)

 You can block cookies by activating the setting on your browser that allows you to refuse the setting of all or some cookies.
 Please note that by disallowing cookies some functionality on the site may be restricted.

+Our Sites are “VeriSign Secure Websites” and keeping information about you secure is very important to us.
+However, no data transmission over the internet can be guaranteed to be totally secure.
+Sensitive information, for example, your card details, is encrypted to minimise the risk of interception during transit.
 We do our best to keep the information you disclose to us secure.
 However, we can’t guarantee or warrant the security of any information which you send to us, and you do so at your own risk.
 By using our Sites you accept the inherent risks of providing information online and will not hold us responsible for any breach of security.

-You have certain rights under the General Data Protection Regulations .
+You have certain rights under the General Data Protection Regulations (GDPR).
 For example, we will always let you have a copy of the personal information we hold about you, if you request it from us in writing.

-• Right of Access – you can ask us at any time to confirm whether we hold your personal information, and if so, you can access it by writing to us at the address at the top of this privacy policy called Registered Address.
+3. Right of Access – you can ask us at any time to confirm whether we hold your personal information, and if so, you can access it by writing to us at the address at the top of this privacy policy called Registered Address.

-• Right to rectification – if we hold personal information about you that is inaccurate, you can ask us to correct it, and we will do this as quickly as possible.
+4. Right to rectification – if we hold personal information about you that is inaccurate, you can ask us to correct it, and we will do this as quickly as possible.

-• Right to restrict our use of your information – you can ask us to restrict our processing of your personal information if you think for example that the personal information you gave us is inaccurate.
+6. Right to restrict our use of your information you can ask us to restrict our processing of your personal information if you think for example that the personal information you gave us is inaccurate.
 This may mean that we may not be able to help you find the financial product or service that you asked us to search for.

-• Right to data portability – this gives you the right to ask a holder of your information to transfer that information to another business.
+7. Right to data portability – this gives you the right to ask a holder of your information to transfer that information to another business.
 This right would most commonly be used if you were switching banks, insurance companies and utility companies.

-• Right to complain to the Information Commissioner’s Office (ICO) – we will try to resolve any complaint that you may have in relation to data protection issues.
+8. Right to complain to the Information Commissioner’s Ofice (ICO) we will try to resolve any complaint that you may have in relation to data protection issues.
 If you are not happy with our final response you have the right to have your complaint dealt with by the ICO.
-Please refer to our Complaints section How To Make a Complaint below for further information.
+Please refer to our Complaints section “How To Make a Complaint” below for further information.

 To make enquiries and/or exercise any of your rights set out in this Privacy Policy please contact our Customer Services Team at info@serenefp.co.uk